Up to 60% off sofas & mattresses — limited‑time deals.

 FAQs

-A: Azalea and Magnolia kept partner movement the most localized.
+In our partner-movement drills, Azalea and Magnolia kept motion the most localized.

-A: Renaissance II was the quickest to turn on and reset comfort after position changes.
+Renaissance II was the quickest to turn on and reset after position changes.

 Previous post